on-site search optimization: 30 best practices to boost conversions and revenue

 Internal site search is an SEO signal amplifier.
 Why?
 Because it reveals real-time user intent.
 It tells you exactly what people want – often more accurately than Google Search Console.

-How Search and SEO Intersect:
+How Search and SEO Intersect?

 • Surface New Keywords: Discover high-volume queries your audience uses that aren’t part of your current SEO strategy.